(A) What is an appraisal?

 (D) How is good caused determined?

-(2) The county agency has the ability to determine if the assistance group's circumstances warrant any additional appraisals.
+(3) When the county agency determines the assistance group's circumstances warrant any additional appraisals.

 Promulgated Under: 119.03